Ae3232/headless-cms/content/for-clients/_index.md

 howCoteamsItemImg3: "/images/clients/collaboration.svg"
 howCoteamsItemTitle3: Collaboration
-howCoteamsItemDescription3: Organize the transfer of the necessary knowledge to the new remote team or freelancer.
-Together with the team, choose the convenient communication channel, frequency and the depth of reporting.
+howCoteamsItemDescription3: Organize the transfer of the necessary knowledge to the new remote team or individual talent.
+Together with the team, choose the convenient communication channel, the frequency and depth of reporting.
 Monitor the project progress till its successful completion.
 howCoteamsItemImg4: "/images/clients/taxes.svg"
 howCoteamsItemTitle4: Payment and feedback
-howCoteamsItemDescription4: Pay monthly (for T&M model) or upon the successful project completion (for fixed-price model).
-At the end of collaboration, you’ll be asked to provide the final feedback to the team/talent and rate their job.
+howCoteamsItemDescription4: Pay monthly (for the T&M model) or upon the successful project completion (for the fixed-price model).
+At the end of the collaboration, you’ll be asked to provide the final feedback to the team/talent and rate their job.
 useCasesTitle: Recommended use of CoTeams
 useCasesSubTitle: ''
 useCasesItemImg1: "/images/use-cases-img1.png"
 useCasesItemTitle1: MVP development
-useCasesItemDescription1: 'Promptly verify a new software idea: get help with choosing MVP tech stack and architecture, MVP UX and UI design, MVP development and testing.
+useCasesItemDescription1: 'Promptly verify a new software idea: get help with choosing MVP tech stack and architecture, UX and UI design, development and testing. <br>'
-  <br>'
 useCasesItemImg2: "/images/use-cases-img2.png"
 useCasesItemTitle2: New product / enterprise application development
 useCasesItemDescription2: A pool of creators, inventors and innovators is at your